LalaloyXyz/nowplay/README.md

 ## Requirements

 - GNOME Shell 46, 47, 48, 49, or 50
-- An MPRIS-compatible media player (e.g., Spotify, Rhythmbox, VLC)
+- An MPRIS-compatible media player

 ## Installation